Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 1/🟥I3303 - Operating Systems 2/🟦5 # File System/🟩3 @ System Point of View.md

 **==NOTE:==** The size of a map block is always the same size of a data block.

-When the file is opened/created, the correspondent i-node is loaded into memory in another structure called memory i-node [[INSERT LINK]]
+When the file is opened/created, the correspondent i-node is loaded into memory in another structure called [[#Memory i-node|memory i-node]]

 In UNIX, a single file can have multiple names in different directories.
 This is because a file is related to its i-node and not to its name.
 Directory table now contains the file name & i-node number.